Rosenstein recrudescent

-Deputy Attorney General appointed Robert Mueller to serve as Special Counsel investigating (to borrow the title of the Todd Rundgren album) something/anything.
+Deputy Attorney General Rod Rosenstein appointed Robert Mueller to serve as Special Counsel investigating (to borrow the title of the Todd Rundgren album) something/anything.
 Rosenstein’s appointment of Mueller does not comply with the applicable Department of Justice regulations.
 Mueller’s appointment lacks a lawful charter.
 As Andrew McCarthy has repeatedly pointed out, this is (or should be) a problem.

 In the linked column, McCarthy reviewed Rosenstein’s remarks to Chris Wallace on FOX News Sunday addressing the premise of Mueller’s investigation.
 McCarthy searched in vain for anything like a lawful predicate.